semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 characters and the second one is an exact match to the `master` branch.

-After that, you specify in the `pipelines` filter that you are only interested in the main pipeline that begins with a `semaphore.yml` file only.
+After that, you specify in the `pipelines` filter that you are only interested in the main pipeline that always begins with a `semaphore.yml` file.

 Once these three filters are evaluated to `true`, the rule will send a notification to the `#dev-null` channel.